 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires WRHS to retain as a fund of perpetual duration.
-There were no deficiencies of this nature as of June 30, 2021.
+Deficiencies of this nature exist in four donor-restricted endowment funds, which together have an original value of \$568,798, a current fair value of \$525,426, and a deficiency of \$43,372 as of June 30, 2022.
+These deficiencies resulted from unfavorable market fluctuations during the year ended June 30, 2022, and continued appropriation for certain programs that was deemed prudent by WRHS.
 WRHS does not modify its spending policy for underwater funds.